Mob: 0438 924 208

 Brianna grew up on a farm east of Ballidu where her family runs an intensive piggery, sheep and cropping program.
 She has a Bachelor in Agricultural Business Management with Charles Sturt University in Northam.
 Brianna is particularly interested in ways of incorporating sheep enterprise back into the farming industry to further develop the positive aspects of having livestock and cropping enterprises within a farming business.

 Chris has worked in the Agricultural Industry professionally for 12 years.
 He was the Liebe Group R&D Co-ordinator and Executive Officer for eight years and has held roles in database development, safety management plan development, trial reporting and farm planning.
 In 2016, Chris was the WMG Acting Executive Officer, before re-joining the group as the R&D Co-ordinator in April 2018.
+Due to growing concerns around feral pest management in the region, the Midlands Biosecurity Group was developed in 2019 of which Chris is the Coordinator.
 Chris holds a Bachelor of Science in Agriculture and a Graduate Certificate in Business.
 Chris originally hails from Coorow and is still involved in the family mechanical business.

 Mob: 0417 921 424